Sustainable Construction

 Looking forward

 As a leading supplier of sustainable construction materials, we know we have a key role in the creation of a sustainable built environment.
-In 2023, we will continue to collaborate across the value chain to promote sustainable construction and provide industry-leading guidance.
-We will help our customers and clients understand how to use our products to build more sustainably through local and national events, including our third annual Supplier Sustainability Week.
+In 2024, we will continue to collaborate across the value chain to promote sustainable construction, provide industry-leading guidance and deliver innovative projects.
+We will help our customers and clients understand how to use our products to build more sustainably through local and national events, such as our NextGen and Supplier Sustainability Week events.